 - 19. A person making a return under clause 4.21 of this code must disclose whether they were a property developer, or a close associate of a corporation that, or an individual who, is a property developer, on the return date. - 20.
-For the purposes of clause 19 of this schedule: - close associate, in relation to a corporation or an individual, has the same meaning as it has in section 53 of the Electoral Funding Act 2018. - property developer has the same meaning as it has in Division 7 of Part 3 of the Electoral Funding Act 2018.
+For the purposes of clause 19 of this schedule:

+property developer has the same meaning as it has in Division 7 of Part 3 of the Electoral Funding Act 2018.